AukeHaanstra/unicorn-hexagonal/README.md

 This repository contains the three-layer backend web application (unicorn-simple), refactored to hexagonal architecture.

+For example requests to the Web API, see LegControllerRequestsSimple.postman_collection.json

 ## Sources

 - Get Your Hands Dirty on Clean Architecture, Tom Hombergs